bluelibs/bluelibs/packages/mongo-bundle/DOCUMENTATION.md

 );
 ```

-If you want to benefit of JIT bson-decoding for your data you can add.
-This speeds up the data fetching speeds by ~30% (the more data you fetch, the faster it gets).
+If you want to benefit of JIT bson-decoding for your data you can add it through `jitSchema` static variable.
+This speeds up the data fetching speeds by ~50% (the more data you fetch, the faster it gets).

 :::warning
 Keep in mind that if you forget to update the `jitSchema` you won't be able to receive the data not defined in schema from MongoDB, making you wonder what is going on, we advise using this only when you actually need it.
 Prematurue optimisation is not healthy.
 :::

+Example for a collection that contains only `name: string`:

 ```ts
 class PostsCollection extends Collection {